enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 handling failures, back-pressure, load balancing, etc, etc, etc. You have to balance the costs of many small nodes vs fewer large nodes.
-You have to factor in whether it's cheaper or faster to have a highly compressed representation (like delta encoding) sent over the network, but requires more memory and CPU utlitization to unpack locally *OR* maybe trade-off more bytes over the wire for the ability to stream data in a memory/CPU lite fashion.
+You have to factor in whether it's cheaper or faster to have a highly compressed representation (like delta encoding) sent over the network, but requires more memory and CPU utlitization to unpack locally *OR* maybe trade-off more total bytes over the wire for the ability to stream data in a memory/CPU lite fashion.
 Is any of what you're doing cachable or re-usable, locally or remotely?
 How do I observe the behavior of my system in relation to the things it depends on or who depends on it (i.e. metrics, logs, traces, events).

 Maybe it's not just a "simple" 1-to-1 client/server problem, but you have a mesh or graph of services, where the answer for each of these questions is different at each layer.

 A ***sparse*** representation via JSON may take up more bandwidth, but it might also be the least resource intesive for a limited web client that wants to render a chart.
-A ***dense*** representation might use less bandwidth than the ***sparse*** representation, but it might require more CPU to generate the same chart.
+A ***dense*** representation might use less bandwidth than the ***sparse*** representation, but it might require more CPU to generate the same chart on a resource constrained mobile client, where those extra cycles drain more battery.
 Using a stream and a circular buffer might be light in terms of only needing to receive smaller periodic updates, but there is overhead in managing state and consistency/correctness of data with the stream (missing an update, don't have all of the baseline data, etc).
+How you weigh optimizing for bandwidth also changes from in memory structure, to binary format, to JSON - as the JSON data is also typically represented as a String, your `int`, `long`, `float`, `double` are no longer 64-bit or smaller, but much larger.

-Aside - frameworks like [Finagle](https://twitter.github.io/finagle/) and
-[Finatra](https://twitter.github.io/finatra/user-guide/) are powerful because they help to provide a consistent answer and approach to a lot of the distributed systems problems/questions posed above.
-It is truly terrifying to think that you might need to explicitly handle all of these things at every layer in an inconsistent way.
+*Aside - frameworks like [Finagle](https://twitter.github.io/finagle/) and [Finatra](https://twitter.github.io/finatra/user-guide/) are powerful because they help to provide a consistent answer and approach to a lot of the distributed systems problems/questions posed above.
+It is truly terrifying to think that you might need to explicitly handle all of these things at every layer in an inconsistent way.*

 ### Storage (Disk)